haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 </figure>

 You can also quickly visualize a specific structure by clicking on the "eye" icon next to a structure.
+While in the “eye” mode, you can use the middle mouse to zoom in/out.

 <figure align="center">
 <img src="/education/HADDOCK24/RNA-Pol-III/online-visualisation.png">